-Asked what Islamov had done that could be qualified as a violation under the Criminal Code provision, Saidaliyev avoided the question.
+Asked what Islamov had done that could be described as a crime under the Criminal Code, Saidaliyev avoided the question.
 "We referred the case to Court.
 If you really want to know you can attend the hearing."
 Told that Islamov is a member of Jehovah's Witnesses, who uphold the principle of not serving in the military or taking arms, and asked why Islamov cannot be provided alternative service which he is willing to do, Saidaliyev replied: "Tajikistan does not have alternative service."

 An official of the chancellery of Qurghonteppa Military Court (who did not give his name) told Forum 18 on 24 August that the Court has 28 days to study the case and investigate the circumstances.

-Asked on 24 August what Islamov had done that could be qualified as a violation under the said charges, Judge Alisher Rafikzoda, Chair of the Military Court, who will hear the case, replied, "Please be patient, we have not given our verdict yet."
+Asked on 24 August what Islamov had done that could be described as a a crime, Judge Alisher Rafikzoda, Chair of the Military Court, who will hear the case, replied, "Please be patient, we have not given our verdict yet."
 Asked why Tajikistan does not provide alternative service for those who cannot serve in the military on grounds of conscience, he did not answer.

 Why the trial as a serviceman?